HomeTop HeadlinesGrammy Winner Has 2 Words to Say to the Nation

 Bad Bunny, the acclaimed global music star, utilized his Grammy acceptance speech to deliver a succinct message about immigration enforcement.
 As he accepted the Album of the Year honor (alongside two other awards) at the 68th annual Grammy Awards on Sunday, February 1, 2026, he told the audience, “ICE out.”

 Bad Bunny did not perform at the event.
 He did not schedule any U.S. stops for his latest world tour, but he had a residency in Puerto Rico from July 11 to September 20.
-He is slated to perform at the Super Bowl halftime show on the following Sunday, February 8.
+He is performing at the Super Bowl halftime show on Sunday, February 8.

 The star’s remarks referred to U.S. Immigration and Customs Enforcement (ICE), the federal agency tasked with immigration enforcement.
 His Grammy speech is the latest in a series of public statements he has made about immigration policy and the actions of ICE.